Efimov Effect in Ultracold Microwave-Shielded Polar Molecules

 For field parameters corresponding to specific values of $a_s/|a_d|<-1$, the three-body adiabatic Hamiltonian is diagonalized for various effective two-body potentials.
 Fig.~\ref{fig:2}(b) shows how the scattering length $a_s$ varies in the vicinity of the first field linked resonance, and signatures of Efimov physics can be seen in the shaded area where $|a_s|>|a_d|$.
 Fig.~\ref{fig:2}(c) depicts the four lowest adiabatic hyperspherical potential curves $U_\nu(R)$ and $W_\nu(R)$ for $|a_s|\rightarrow \infty$ and the inset shows the lowest curve approaching the expected universal Efimov potential $-(s_0^2+1/4)/2\mu_{3B}R^2$ for $R\gg |a_d|$, providing a clear signature of Efimov effect existing in this system.
+Figure~\ref{fig:2}(d) shows how the lowest hyperspherical potential evolves with increasing $|a_s|/|a_d|$ toward the unitarity limit.
 Remarkably, the lowest three-body entrance channel always features a barrier at roughly $R\approx0.5~|a_d|$, which separates the three-body Efimov spectrum from the details of the short range.
-Moreover these trimer energies only depend on $a_s/|a_d|$.
+This is consistent with approximating the two-body potentials as a hard wall along with an attractive $1/r^4$ tail arising from a second order perturbation theory treatment with the dipolar and centrifugal terms~\cite{karman2025double}.
+Once $a_d$ is fixed, the shielding core sets $a_s$, whereas the hyperradial barrier near $R\sim0.5|a_d|$ arises from a reduced probability for three particles to be together due to increasing kinetic energy because of the attractive tail, similar to van der Waals universality~\cite{wang2012origin}.
 In our studies, the universal Efimov potential emerges for all the molecules considered in this study: CaF, NaK and NaCs, provided that $|a_s|/|a_d|\gg1$.
-When expressed in dipolar units, the three-body spectrum of the molecular trimers with different field parameters collapse onto a universal curve, confirming the three-body universality as shown in Fig.~\ref{fig:3}(b).
+When expressed in dipolar units, the three-body spectrum of the molecular trimers with different field parameters collapse onto a universal curve.
+The interspecies collapse reflects two-body universality, whereas the geometric trimer spectrum and the resonance positions $a_n^-$ reflect Efimov universality.
+Figure~\ref{fig:3} summarizes this distinction, showing the collapse of $a_s/|a_d|$ in panel (a) and the interspecies collapse and scaling of trimer spectrum in panel (b).